 You’ll have to see how your mind or your thoughts keep dancing in your head.

-Although, it sounds like a real tough thingy.
+Although, it sounds like a tough thing.
 It’s not.

 Surprisingly, it’s a fun activity.
 Once you get the hang of it, it’s one of the most pleasurable activities.